-If the choice turns out to be static, I will be providing video files (over YouTube) every week.
+I will be providing video files (over YouTube) every week.
 As I am not bound with physical limitations, I may cover the course material in a weekly video slightly longer than the three-hour mark to provide you more helpful insights and examples.
 In that case, the lectures will be announced through the SuCourse, and these announcements will contain the pdf of that particular lecture along with the link to the online video file.

-If the class chooses synchronous, we will use our 3 hour class time every week for weekly online synchronous "meetings" over Zoom on Wednesdays during our lecture time.
-These meetings will be recorded and posted on YouTube to be available to those who miss them.
+On the other hand, I will arrange Zoom meetings with the class on Wednesdays starting 16:30 PM (among the allocated hours of the class) to take students' questions and provide more insights if needed.
+These synchronous parts will be recorded and posted on YouTube as unlisted videos.
 Moreover, the notes that we prepare during these meetings (on iPad with its pen) will be sent to you as well.